WikiLeaks: 2010 internal dissent

-A series of resignations of key members of WikiLeaks began in September 2010, started by Assange's unliteral decision to release the Iraq War logs the next month, his internal conflicts with other members and his response to sexual assault allegations.
+A series of resignations of key members of WikiLeaks began in September 2010, started by Assange's decision to release the Iraq War logs the next month, internal conflicts with other members and his response to sexual assault allegations.
 According to Herbert Snorrason, "We found out that the level of redactions performed on the Afghanistan documents was not sufficient.
 I announced that if the next batch did not receive full attention, I would not be willing to cooperate."
+Some members of WikiLeaks called for Assange to step aside.

-On 25 September 2010, after being suspended by Assange for "disloyalty, insubordination and destabilisation", Daniel Domscheit-Berg, the German spokesman for WikiLeaks, told Der Spiegel that he was resigning, saying "WikiLeaks has a structural problem.
+On 25 September 2010 after being suspended by Assange for "disloyalty, insubordination and destabilisation", Daniel Domscheit-Berg, the German spokesman for WikiLeaks, told Der Spiegel that he was resigning.
+He said "WikiLeaks has a structural problem.
 I no longer want to take responsibility for it, and that's why I am leaving the project."
-Assange accused Domscheit-Berg of leaking information to Newsweek, with Domscheit-Berg claiming that the WikiLeaks team was unhappy with Assange's management and handling of the Afghan war document releases.
-Daniel Domscheit-Berg wanted greater transparency in the articles released to the public.
-When Domscheit-Berg resigned, several other staffers also broke with Assange to start OpenLeaks, a new leak organisation and website with a different management and distribution philosophy.
+Assange accused Domscheit-Berg of leaking information to Newsweek, with Domscheit-Berg saying that the WikiLeaks team was unhappy with Assange's management and handling of the Afghan war document releases.
+Domscheit-Berg said he wanted greater transparency in WikiLeaks finances and the leaks released to the public.

-WikiLeaks and other sources later alleged that Domscheit-Berg had copied and then deleted over 3500 unpublished whistleblower communications with some communications containing hundreds of documents, including the US government's No Fly List, 5 GB of Bank of America leaks, insider information from 20 neo-Nazi organisations, evidence of torture and government abuse of a Latin American country and US intercept information for "over a hundred Internet companies".
+According to various sources, Domscheit-Berg had copied and then deleted over 3,500 unpublished whistleblower communications.
+Some communications contained hundreds of documents, including the US government's No Fly List, Bank of America leaks, insider information from 20 neo-Nazi organisations, documents sent by Renata Avila about torture and government abuse of a Latin American country and US intercept information for "over a hundred Internet companies".
 Assange stated that Domscheit-Berg had deleted video files of the Granai massacre by a US Bomber.
 WikiLeaks had scheduled the video for publication before its deletion.
+According to Andy Müller-Maguhn, it was an eighteen-gigabyte collection.